thebrumby/HotWalletClaimer/README.md

 </p>

 <a name="usage-notes"></a>
-## V2.0.2 Release Notes - Improved Claim Handling & Configurable Settings
+## V2.0.2 Release Notes - Random Offset to the Claim Wait Timer

 ### Usage Instructions
 After executing the script with `python3 claim.py`, you will be prompted to update settings and configure the session: